 Wealthy Affiliate is the best platform for learning about making money online, writing your own content, getting, traffic, and more!

 Sometimes when I write, I like to take that extra mile or stay ten minutes longer than others just because it adds more value to my work (at least I hope it does).

 I have read a book; the author says that the difference between a person who succeed in any matter and the person who fails or comes second in the race is thin as a ‘Razor’s Edge.’

 In other words, those who are willing to beat the craft over and over will ultimately achieve success.

 I have prepared for you three more golden advice that I have picked up while learning from the best people in the industry.

 Write as You Would Talk to a Friend

-I told you at the beginning that I will explain why should you profile your imaginary friend before you start to write.
+I told you at the beginning that I will explain why you have to profile your imaginary friend before you start to write.

 The power of the pen, ha?

 The pressure is a negative state.
 While you are under stress, you are not able to perform.